openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 Figure 18 Results panel with notable changes

-1.  **Sort order** – can be easily accessed to change to another option in the drop-down list.
+A.  **Sort order** – can be easily accessed to change to another option in the
+    drop-down list.

-2.  **New search** – this button clears any existing search criteria text and filters ready to start a new search
+B.  **New search** – this button clears all existing search criteria text and
+    filters ready to start a new search

-3.  **Share** – copies the current search URL for the purpose of sharing.
-Any search criteria and filters existing at the time the Share button is selected will persist when the URL is used.
+C.  **Share** – copies the current search URL for the purpose of sharing.
+Any
+    search criteria and filters existing at the time the Share button is selected will persist when the URL is used.

-4.  **Keyword highlights** – any words containing the typed search criteria are highlighted for each item.
+D.  **Keyword highlights** – any words containing the typed search criteria are
+    highlighted for each item.

-5.  **Attachment results indicator** – the magnifying glass icon displayed with the attachment icon indicates that matches with the entered search criteria have been found within the item’s attachments.
+E.  **Attachment results indicator** – the magnifying glass icon displayed with
+    the attachment icon indicates that matches with the entered search criteria have been found within the item’s attachments.

-6.  **Thumbnails** – the new Search UI displays the thumbnail of the first attachment in the attachment list for an item.
+F.  **Thumbnails** – the new Search UI displays the thumbnail of the first
+    attachment in the attachment list for an item.
 If no thumbnail is available, a default MIME type thumbnail displays.
 If there are no attachments, the text thumbnail (as shown in the figure above) displays, denoting only